 If some emergency takes you away from the course for an extended period, or if you decide to drop the course for any reason, please don't just disappear silently!
 You should inform your discussion TA and your project partner (if you have one) immediately, so that nobody is expecting you to do something you can't finish.

 You must write your answers in your own words, and you must not share your completed work.
-The exception to this rule is that you can share everything related to a project with your project partner (if you have one) and turn in one project between the two of you.
+The exception to this rule is that you can share everything related to a project with your project partner (if you have one) and turn in one project between the two of you, and if you are attending a lab session and have a lab partner you can share everything related to that lab with your lab partner.

 Make a serious attempt at every assignment yourself.
 If you get stuck, read the textbook and go over the lectures and lab discussion.
 After that, go ahead and discuss any remaining doubts with others, especially the course staff.
 That way you will get the most out of the discussion.